By the Editors of KateChopin.org

 Kate Chopin’s family on her mother’s side was of French extraction, and Kate grew up speaking both French and English.
 She was bilingual and bicultural—feeling at home in different communities with quite different values—and the influence of French life and literature on her thinking is noticeable throughout her fiction.

 Kate Chopin wrote in English, but today her fiction is known throughout the world.
-It has attracted great attention from scholars and students, and has been translated into other languages, including Albanian, Arabic, Chinese, Czech, Danish, Dutch, French, Galician, German, Hungarian, Italian, Japanese, Korean, Malayalam, Persian (Farsi), Polish, Portuguese, Serbian, Spanish, Swedish, Turkish, and Vietnamese.
+It has attracted great attention from scholars and students, and has been translated into other languages, including Albanian, Arabic, Catalan, Chinese, Czech, Danish, Dutch, French, Galician, German, Hungarian, Italian, Japanese, Korean, Malayalam, Persian (Farsi), Polish, Portuguese, Serbian, Spanish, Swedish, Turkish, and Vietnamese.
 There are pages on the site in three of these languages: